-Stephen James Martin: Owner and Principal 2017 – Present
+Stephen James Martin: Owner and Principal 2017 – Present (Beginner Tutor)

 Stephen started performing at a young age, catching the acting bug in primary and followed quickly by his love of dance.
 He studied Musical Theatre at Edinburgh Telford College and graduated with his Higher National Diploma in 2005.
 Once graduated he went to work with The Scottish Theatre and Musical School, The Performance Academy, CRAFT Theatre Company, The Ripple Project and South Morningside Stage Club.
 Stephen writes most of his own shows and has directed and choreographed them along the way.

 In 2013 Stephen set up SJM Creative, part of this company included SJM Holiday Camp that provided performance holiday camps over the school holidays.
 They have grown over the years and now run 5 weeks throughout the year.
 In 2017 SJM Perofrmance Academy was established that will be providing theatre lessons for children P1 to S4.
 SJM Creative is now the main production team behind South Morningside Stage Club and bring brand new productions to the Church Hill Theatre each year.